-In spite of notable recent progress towards financial inclusion, two billion people around the world are still unbanked (Demirgüç-Kunt et al. 2015).
-This lack of access does not reflect an inability or unwillingness to save; low-income households in developing countries use a wide variety of informal and semi-formal savings devices despite the often-high costs involved (Collins et al. 2009).
-As a result, most efforts to increase formal financial access have focused on reducing transaction costs, e.g. via "no frills" accounts, agency banking, or integrating banking services with mobile money.
-Yet lowering transaction costs may not always be beneficial, especially for certain vulnerable groups: when individuals face interpersonal constraints to saving, accounts that are costly to access could help preserve resources in the face of transfer requests from spouses, extended family, or other community members.1 In such a context, lowering fees and increasing liquidity could theoretically reduce the use of formal accounts, but there is limited evidence on how such constraints mediate demand for savings products in practice.
+In spite of notable progress towards financial inclusion, two billion people worldwide remain unbanked (Demirgüç-Kunt et al. 2015).
+This does not reflect an inability or unwillingness to save; low-income households in developing countries use numerous informal and semi-formal savings devices despite the often-high costs involved (Collins et al. 2009).
+Thus, most efforts to increase formal financial access have focused on reducing transaction costs, e.g. via "no frills" accounts, agency banking, or mobile money.
+Yet lowering transaction costs may not always help, especially for certain vulnerable groups.
+For example, when individuals face inter-personal constraints to saving, accounts that are costly to access could help preserve savings in the face of transfer requests from spouses, extended family, or others (Anderson and Baland 2002; Schaner 2015; Baland et al. 2007; Jakiela and Ozier 2016).
+In such a context, lowering fees and increasing liquidity could theoretically reduce the use of formal accounts, but we have limited evidence on how important this is in practice.

 I conducted a field experiment in rural Kenya to test whether intrahousehold constraints hamper demand for reduced-cost savings products.
 In the experiment, a subset of 1,114 newly-opened bank accounts owned by 749 married couples were randomly selected to receive ATM cards free of charge.
-Without the ATM cards, the bank accounts featured an over-the-counter withdrawal fee of \$0.78, which was substantial in the experiment's rural Kenyan context.
-The ATM cards reduced this fee by 50 percent and also let card holders make withdrawals outside of bank hours.2 Traditional models of savings behavior predict that the ATM treatment should increase use of formal accounts.
-However, when individuals face inter-personal pressure to share savings, this need not be the case - here the ATM treatment could even reduce formal account use.
+Without the ATM cards, the bank accounts featured an overthe-counter withdrawal fee of \$0.78, which was substantial in the experimental context.
+The ATM cards reduced this fee by 50 percent and also let card holders make withdrawals outside of bank hours.
+Traditional savings models predict that the ATM treatment should increase formal account use.
+However, if individuals face inter-personal pressure to share savings, this need not be true.
 If pressure to share comes from spouses, these concerns could be especially pressing for low-bargaining-power individuals.

-To see this, consider the following example: suppose a husband and a wife do not agree on how to spend their income.
-The wife knows that if she saves her money at home, her husband (who is the primary financial decision-maker) will simply take her savings and purchase goods that she does not value.
-Instead, she chooses to deposit her savings into a secure, individual bank account.
-When the husband asks for a transfer, she can refuse him, since going to the bank would require an extra trip to town and a withdrawal would incur a large fee.
-Suppose that she receives an ATM card for her account and, as in the experiment, her husband is aware of this - refusing her husband's requests may become more difficult, since the cost of withdrawing is now lower and her husband could use her card to make the transaction himself.
+Consider the following example: suppose a husband and a wife disagree about how to spend their income.
+The wife knows that if she saves her money at home, her husband (who is the primary financial decision-maker) will simply take her savings and purchase goods that she does not want.
+Instead, she deposits her savings into a secure, individual bank account.
+When the husband asks for a transfer, she can refuse him, since traveling to the bank is costly and a withdrawal incurs a fee.
+Suppose that she receives an ATM card for her account and, as in the experiment, her husband knows this - refusing her husband's requests may become more difficult, since the withdrawal cost is now lower and her husband could even use her card to make the transaction himself.
 This could make saving at the bank less attractive to her.